- What is housing benefit?

 If you delay telling Dumfries and Galloway Council about changes, then you may be overpaid housing benefit.
 The council will recover the amount overpaid either by issuing you with an invoice for payment or deducting a set amount from your current entitlement to housing benefit.
 This means you will have more rent to pay.
 If you do not pay the shortfall your rent account will be in arrears.
 If you are struggling to pay this shortfall, contact us for advice as we may be able to help.

 If you are in receipt of Universal Credit you must report changes to them straight away using your online journal.
 If you fail to do so then you may be overpaid.
 The DWP will look to recover the amount overpaid directly from you, either by reducing future payments of your Universal Credit or by writing to you to request the money back.

 We are here to help

-Get in touch with DGHP’s Customer Service Centre or your neighbourhood manager on 0800 011 3447 if you need assistance with anything concerning housing benefit.
+Get in touch with DGHP’s Customer Service Centre, your neighbourhood manager, your income officer or our SWITCH team on 0800 011 3447 if you need assistance with anything concerning housing benefit or universal credit.
 Don’t hesitate or delay as you may lose money.